 - (A) A petition for review must be filed with the clerk of the appellate courts within 10 days after the date of notice of the order or decision of which review is sought.
 Date of notice is defined in Civil Rule 58.1(c) and Criminal Rule 32.3(c).
 An appellate judge or justice, for good cause shown, may extend the time for filing.
 The original of the petition must be filed, together with six legible copies, a completed docketing statement in the form prescribed by these rules, and proof of service on the court from whose order the petition is taken and all parties to the action in that court when the order or decision was entered.
 The party seeking review shall be known as the petitioner.
-All other parties to the proceeding shall be named as respondents. - (B) The running of the time for filing a petition for review is terminated by a timely motion for reconsideration of the order or decision.
+All other parties to the proceeding shall be named as respondents. - (B) The running of the time for filing a petition for review is terminated by a timely motion for reconsideration of the order or decision in the trial court.
 The full time for a petition for review by any party begins to run again on the date of notice, as defined in Civil Rule 58.1(c) and Criminal Rule 32.3(c), or the date of denial of the motion pursuant to Civil Rule 77(k)(4), whichever is earlier. - (2) Cross-petitions.
 When a petition is filed under this rule, any other party may file a cross-petition for review of the same order.
 Cross-petitions must be filed within ten days from service of the petition for review. - (3) Petitions from Multiple Orders.
 Where orders or decisions arising from different cases or proceedings pending in the same court are sought to be reviewed, and where they involve identical or closely-related questions, a single petition covering all the cases or proceedings may be filed.

-(4) Notice to Court.
-Upon the filing of a petition for review, the clerk of the appellate courts shall promptly notify the court of the date and identity of the order sought to be reviewed, the name of the party filing the petition, and the docket number assigned to the petition in the appellate court.
-The clerk of the appellate courts shall also promptly notify the court of the action taken by the appellate court on the petition.
+(4) Notice to Trial-Court.
+Upon the filing of a petition for review, the clerk of the appellate courts shall promptly notify the judge courtwhose order is sought to be reviewed, and the clerk of the judge's court, informing them of the date and identity of the order sought to be reviewed, the name of the party filing the petition, and the docket number assigned to the petition in the appellate court.
+The clerk of the appellate courts shall also promptly notify them court of the action taken by the appellate court on the petition.